kubernetes-sigs/gateway-api/hack/README-mkdocs-linking.md

 1.  mkdocs_utils.py: The core engine.
 Contains all logic for ID generation, frontmatter parsing, link conversion, and YAML updates.
 2.  mkdocs_linking.py: A CLI wrapper for manual maintenance tasks (preparing docs and converting links).
 3.  mkdocs_main.py: The MkDocs macros plugin that provides the `internal_link` macro.
-4.  mkdocs_hooks.py: Lifecycle hooks for automatic redirect generation (currently disabled).

 ---

 ## Core Features

 ### 1. Stable Identification (ID Injection)
 The system ensures every Markdown file has a unique, permanent ID in its frontmatter.
-If a file is missing an ID, the `prepare` script generates one based on its path and injects it into the frontmatter.
+If a file is missing an ID, the logic in `mkdocs_utils.py` can generate one based on its path and inject it into the frontmatter.
 The IDs allow the system to track a file even if its filename or directory changes.

 ### 2. Resilient Linking (`internal_link` macro)
 Instead of hardcoding relative paths like `[text](../guides/api.md)`, the system allows using stable IDs: